 Hill College also offers Continuing Education courses in the Welding field to update existing skills or for special projects.

 Hill College offers a Certificate of Completion in Basic Arc Welding and Semi-Automatic Welding.
 Completion of additional classes leads to a Certificate of Completion in Special Arc Welding Skills.
-After completing the last group of classes, the student is awarded a Certificate of Technology in Welding Technology.
+After completing the last group of classes, the student is awarded a Certificate of Technology in Welding.
 Upon successful completion of the Special Arc Welding Skills Certificate, students are eligible to receive AWS entry level welder status.